 Jaime attained such popularity that the producers of The Six Million Dollar Man decided to give her a spin-off series, The Bionic Woman, which premiered in 1976.

 The Six Million Dollar Man was one of those decade-defining television series that stealthily infected a nation of sci-fi hungry children, but as a show, it never quite found a permanent formula.

 Clearly, the series had taken a dramatic creative turn when Steve Austin, international spy, was forced to do battle with Sasquatch in the woods of the Pacific Northwest.

 The Six Million Dollar Man had been reduced to fighting a tree-hugging monkey that looked less like a scary monster than an escapee from a hippie commune with a pituitary disorder.

 Bigfoot was certainly a big step away from foes such as the deadly robotic Maskatron.
-The Bigfoot episode did, however, contain several scenes with the spinning tunnel that now is used as a ride attraction at Universal Studios.
-Bonus!
+The Bigfoot episode did, however, contain several scenes with the spinning tunnel that was eventually used as a ride attraction at Universal Studios.

-The kids dug Sasquatch, and ABC liked the hairy man so much that they brought him back for several more episodes, along with other bizarre additions like “The Bionic Boy” and Maxamillion, the “million dollar dog”.
+The kids dug Sasquatch, and ABC liked the hairy man so much that they brought him back for several more episodes, along with other bizarre additions like “The Bionic Boy” (Vince Van Patten) and Maxamillion, the “million-dollar dog”.

-But in 1987, Universal made The Return of the Six Million Dollar Man and Bionic Woman as a TV-movie.
+But in 1987, Universal made The Return of the Six Million Dollar Man and Bionic Woman as a TV movie.
 Two years later, they tried again with Bionic Showdown, which ended with a highlight moment of Steve Austin proposing to Jaime Sommers.
-‘Bout time, you bionic weenie.

 Alan Oppenheimer (1)